 - Dangerous chemicals can lead to lung and respiratory diseases

-- Deceptive marketing practices allowed for the proliferation of vaping, leading to an increase in the number of injuries and illnesses, especially in underage users
+- Deceptive marketing practices allowed for the proliferation of vaping, leading to increased injuries and illnesses, especially in underage users.

 Two of the most present dangers from e-cigarettes and vaping devices are explosions and fires: